 When to Go to Georgia

 The best time to visit Georgia is during the spring or autumn.
 Georgia can get extremely hot during the summer months and winters can be bitterly cold, making the shoulder seasons the best time to visit.

 As the weather begins to get warmer from April to June, the cities come alive with people taking advantage of the weather.
 The temperatures also make hiking and outdoor activities more pleasant; the summer can be too warm to hike comfortably.
 Expect spring and autumn daily highs around 18°C (65°F).

 The ski season in Georgia is from December through to April.
 Expect temperatures to hover around freezing.
 If you don’t plan on skiing or doing other winter sports, I’d avoid a winter visit to Georgia.

 How to Stay Safe in Georgia

-Georgia is a very safe country, especially for solo travelers.
-The revolution of 2008 is firmly in the past and the country is growing and developing each year.
+Georgia is a very safe country and violent crime against travelers is rare.
 The only areas to be avoided are the Russian-occupied areas of Georgia in the north (Abkhazia and South Ossetia) where things are still a bit rough and contentious.